devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 ![Q, K and V for every word](/assets/images/qkv_result.png)

-In process 2, the scores are calculated by performing dot products of Q of ```eat``` with K value of every words in the sequence, including itself.
-The result is a vector of size (1, 4) which holds the value of every dot product result.
+In process 2, the scores are calculated by performing dot products of Q of ```eat``` with transposed K of every words in the sequence, including itself.
+The result for a single word is a vector of size (1, 4) which holds the value of every dot product result.

 ![score calculation]()

-Then every score is divided by 8.
+Then, every score is divided by 8.
 According to this source, *"This leads to having more stable gradients"* [source](https://jalammar.github.io/illustrated-transformer/).

 ![value divided by 8]()